heyjva/support/content/src/connect-zbt-1/troubleshooting/faq-connect-zbt-1-not-on-integrations-page.md

 ## Symptom

-I plugged in Connect&nbsp;ZBT-1 but the Zigbee Home Automation (ZHA) Connect&nbsp;ZBT-1 integration does not show up on the integration page.
+I plugged in Home Assistant Connect&nbsp;ZBT-1 but the Zigbee Home Automation (ZHA) Connect&nbsp;ZBT-1 integration does not show up on the integration page.

 ## Resolution

 You can try the following steps:

 1. Wait a bit longer.
-It can take a while for Home Assistant Connect ZBT-1 to show up.
+It can take a while for Home Assistant Connect&nbsp;ZBT-1 to show up.
 2. Try a different USB port.
 3. Refresh your browser page.
 4. Make sure the ZHA integration is not hidden.
 Select **Show ignored integrations**.